AblionGE/MPI-Ant-Colony-Optimization-Algorithm/doc/report/theoretical_analysis.md

 This "big" loop will make at most $L$ iterations.
 In this loop, there is another loop for simulating ants (we have $A$ ants).
 In it, there is a loop to go through each city ($c$ cities) where we have to compute the probabilities to go to a specific city ($O(c)$).
-Finally, we have to perform the pheromon evaporation ($O(c^2)$) and we have to update the pheromon's matrix with the new pheromon's values from ants ($O(c)$ because we have to update only the best path.
+Finally, we have to perform the pheromon's evaporation ($O(c^2)$) and we have to update the pheromon's matrix with the new pheromon's values from ants ($O(c)$ because we have to update only the best path).

-The skeleton of the serial application is like this pseudo-code :
+The skeleton of the serial application is like this pseudo-code:

 ```java
 init() // 2*c*c operations